Veterinarian

 Do you need to like maths or be good at them to be a vet?

-Asked by Tamara almost 10 years ago
+Asked by Tamara about 10 years ago

 You don't have to like math, but you do have to be good at basic algebra.
 Personally, I don't like the subject.
 But I have to calculate drug dosages, fluid rates, and similar things multiple times every day.
 If I get them wrong I could severely under- or overdose a patient.